-On Vasakullen (the Vasa hill) you find the remains of a stone house built around the year 1450.
-Sigrid Eskilsdotter, the grandmother of the famous Swedish king Gustav Vasa, live here in the late 1400s.
+On Vasakullen (the Vasa hill) you find the remains of the house where Sigrid Eskilsdotter – the grandmother of the famous Swedish king Gustav Vasa – lived in the late 1400s.
 It is believed that Gustav Vasa was borne here.
-There is also a mansion built in the 1700s.

-Vasakullen and Husby gårds museum have varying availability, it will depend on the tour date which one we visit.
+Vasakullen and Husby gårds museum have varying availability.

 Book our Swedish History Tour by contacting us